deepu099cse/Multi-Labeled-Bengali-Toxic-Comments-Classification/README.md

 - **arXiv PDF**: https://arxiv.org/abs/2304.04087

+## Repository Structure

+The repository has two folders:

+- Codes: All the codes for proposed models.

+- Dataset: Contains two files (a) one csv and (b) one zip file.

+		- The csv file contains all the 16,073 instances altogether.
+It has seven columns: <em>text, vulgar, hate, religious, threat, troll, Insult.</em>
+		The <em>text</em> column contains the Bangla comments, and the rest six columns contain either 0 or 1.
+1 indicates the comment belongs to that toxic category.
+		If all the six categories have 0, then the comment is considered <em>not toxic</em>.

+		- The zip file contains the train, test, validation data split for the experimental results reported in the paper.

+## Dataset

 There are one multi-label abusive comment dataset: Bangla-Abusive-Comment-Dataset https://github.com/aimansnigdha/Bangla-Abusive-Comment-Dataset and two multi-class hate speech and cyberbullying datasets: Bengali Hate Speech Dataset https://github.com/rezacsedu/Bengali-Hate-Speech-Dataset, Bangla Online Comments Dataset https://data.mendeley.com/datasets/9xjx8twk8p/1 publicly available.
 We have collected the text samples from these three datasets and categorize them manually in six classes: vulgar, hate, religious, threat, troll, insult where each sample text can be in multiple labels.
 For annotation purpose, we took help from three expert annotators and on the annotator's individual judgments for each class, we use the majority vote.
 There are in total 16,073 instances in the dataset.
 Among them 7,585 instances are Non-toxic and 8,488 instances are Toxic.